Jasonblalack/zyngapoker/Mac-OS-X.md

     $ ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)

 You should not use `sudo` for installing Homebrew.
 This makes tons of problems.
-Homebrew installs itself into `/usr/local`, so make sure the directory rights are set correctly.
+Homebrew installs itself into `/usr/local`, so make sure the directory rights are set correctly (`chmod -R a+w /usr/local`).
 All further installations with Homebrew should happen **without `sudo`** as well!

 Installing Python3